How To Go Inward But Keep Your Eyes Open In Business

 Busy-ness does not make a good business.

-If you really hear me when I tell you you’re crazy to be in business, then you’re definitely in this tribe.
-I get that brand of crazy and I totally understand that crazy.
-My business is coaching that type of “crazy” woman.
+If you really hear me when I tell you "You’re crazy to be in business," then you’re definitely in my tribe.
+I get that brand of "crazy" and I totally understand that "crazy."
+My business is coaching that type of “crazy”.
 I love the go-getters who see all the problems that need solving in this world.

 With space comes grace, too.